v-anya/comp423-course-notes/docs/tutorials/rust-setup.md

 Reopen the project in the container by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.

-Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running `rustc --version` to see your dev container is running a recent version of Rust.
+Once your dev container setup completes, close the current terminal tab (trash can icon), open a new terminal pane within VSCode, and try running `rustc --version` to see your dev container is running a recent version of Rust.

+!!! question  "How to open the terminal?"

+    Hit ``Ctrl+` ``.